welltrainedfolks/lbtds/README.md

-# LBTDS — Load Balancer That Don't Suck
+# LBTDS — Load Balancer That Doesn't Suck

 At least we hope so.